 Logo for Gyldendal Podcast

-Gyldendal Podcast is Gyldendal’s podcast, a place for interviews with authors, book recommendations, and behind-the-scenes stuff from the publisher.
+Gyldendal Podcast is a place for interviews with authors, book recommendations, and behind-the-scenes stuff from the publisher.

-Gyldendal is inextricably connected to its logo – a crane holding up a stone in one claw*.
-This symbol has been in use since the company’s founding in 1770 and is featured on every single book bearing its name.
+Gyldendal is inextricably connected to its logo: a crane holding a stone in one claw*.
+The company has used this symbol since its founding in 1770; it is featured on every one of their books.

 Reusing the crane seemed like a good idea.
-The podcast is Gyldendal communicating, ergo the crane speaking, and just by adding a microphone (coming down from above, mirroring the bird’s neck and head in an interesting way), this seems to be the case.
-The square format is decided by iTunes’ specifications, the background orange (C0 M36 Y84 K0) and type (Giorgio Sans Bold) are from Gyldendal’s design manual.
+Adding a microphone (coming down from above, mirroring the bird’s neck and head in an interesting way) creates the impression that the crane is speaking.
+The square format was decided by iTunes’ specifications, and the background orange (C0 M36 Y84 K0) and type (Giorgio Sans Bold) are from Gyldendal’s design manual.